 Yes.
 However, comparative negligence laws reduce a victim’s compensation award if the victim is partly responsible for the accident.
 Under the comparative fault laws in Florida, your personal injury settlement can be reduced in direct proportion to your percentage of fault.
 However, if your share of fault exceeds 50%, you’ll be barred from recovering compensation.

 We’ll Fight to Recover Compensation for All of Your Construction Accident Injuries

-Our Miami construction accident attorneys at Shaked Law Firm handle all types of construction injury cases, including those involving:
+Our Miami construction accident attorneys at Shaked Law Personal Injury Lawyers handle all types of construction injury cases, including those involving: